 Thompson Rivers University’s evolution has been remarkable.
 Founded in 1970 as Cariboo College, it didn’t have its own campus in its first year of operation.
 Today, it’s a full-ﬂedged university.
-TRU offers 140 on-campus programs—and approximately another 60 programs through its Open Learning division—ranging from apprenticeships and certificates to bachelor, law and master’s degrees.
+TRU offers 160 on-campus programs—and another approximately 60 programs through its Open Learning division—ranging from apprenticeships and certificates to bachelor’s, law and master’s degrees.
 A laddering system allows for transition from certificate and diploma programs to degrees.
-With more than 15,000 students being educated on campus and nearly 13,000 taking distance and online courses via TRU-Open Learning, it’s the third-largest university in B.C.
+With more than 15,000 students being educated on campus and more than 12,000 taking distance and online courses via Open Learning, it’s the third-largest university in B.C.

-High school diploma; 73% in Grade 12 English; some programs require specific courses and higher grades
+High school diploma; some programs require specific courses and higher grades